 This approach to tackle the integration of public transportation is based on precalculating the average travel time for each pair of POIs.
-The motivation for this approach is two-fold.
+The motivation for this approach is twofold.
 Firstly, this precalculation does not have the real-time requirement, secondly, due to the high frequency public transportation service, the average travel time is rather accurate in practice.

-We calculate the travel times between all the POIs with time steps of 1 minute.
+We calculate the travel times between all the POIs with time steps of 1 min.
 Within this calculation we take into account all the possible transportation modes.
-Then, we obtain an average travel time for each pair of
+Then, we obtain an average travel time for each pair of POIs.

-POIs.
 This calculation is done only once and then we store all the results in a database.

 As this step does not have a real-time requirement, any suitable algorithm can be used.
-We have implemented a time dependent Dijkstra's Shortest Path algorithm aiming at public transportation to calculate the shortest path between the origin and destination POI, at each departure time (Brodal and Jacob, 2004).
+We have implemented a time-dependent Dijkstra's shortest path algorithm aiming at public transportation to calculate the shortest path between the origin and destination POI, at each departure time [27].

 Certainly, faster and more suitable algorithms than Dijkstra's algorithm are available to calculate these travel times.
-Besides the methods discussed in our State-of-the-art-section 2, an overview of latest speed-up techniques for transportation networks can be found in Delling et al. (2009) and Bauer et al. (2011).
-Moreover, traffic assignment algorithms (De Cea and Fernandez, 1989; Spiess and Florian, 1989) could also be applied to calculate the average travel times.
+Besides the methods discussed in our state-of-the-art (Section 2), an overview of latest speed-up techniques for transportation networks can be found in Delling et al. [28] and Bauer et al. [29].
+Moreover, traffic assignment algorithms [30,31] could also be applied to calculate the average travel times.
 However, how these travel times are calculated is not the key point of our algorithm.
 We applied Dijkstra's algorithm as a proof of concept of our average travel time approach.